FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

 - Define identity and version; document how they are computed.
 - Prove or enforce read‑only guarantees for any zero‑copy views.
 - Provide a snapshot path for any data that influences decisions.
-- Validate types and sizes; align with L0 canonicalization (endianness, UTF‑8).
+- Validate types and sizes; align with each tag’s canonicalization (endianness/encoding chosen by enzymes).
+L0 remains bytewise only.
 - Enforce preconditions on mutations; record outcomes and divergences.
 - Manage lifetimes: refcount/pin, and clean up exactly once.
 - Be explicit about threading; serialize if needed.